mahindrautela/CLARM/README.md

 1. Arxiv [Link](https://arxiv.org/abs/2403.13858) of the paper: A conditional latent autoregressive recurrent model for generation and forecasting beam dynamics in particle accelerators.
 2. HPSim, an advanced, open-source tool developed at LANL, enables rapid, online simulations of multiple-particle beam dynamics.
 The basic source code of HPSim is available [here](https://github.com/apphys/hpsim) (now inactive repository).
 The dataset is collected from the new version of HPSim, which is available with LANL (not opensourced).
 3. The dataset accompying the paper is available at Zenodo.  <a href="https://doi.org/10.5281/zenodo.10819001"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10819001.svg" alt="DOI"></a>

-## About the repository:
-1. The python code is written using pytorch, cuda 11.8 and cudnn 8.x.
-2. "main.py" is the main python file (run in spyder).
-3. lib folder has .py files required to run "main.py"